SalvatoreAmaddio/DesktopBusinessAppSharpBuilder/readme.md

         DatabaseManager.Add(new SQLiteDatabase(new Department())); //Add the database object responsible for dealing with this table.
         DatabaseManager.Add(new SQLiteDatabase(new JobTitle())); //Add the database object responsible for dealing with this table.
         DatabaseManager.Add(new SQLiteDatabase(new User())); //Add the database object responsible for dealing with this table.
+        ...
+        this.DisposeOnExit(); // ensure Database's are disposed on Application' shutdown.
     }
 ```